Guns

 US Model 92/96 Krag Jorgensen

 I hope I got that right.
 This is a model 1892 rifle which has been arsenal updated by filling the cleaning rod channel in the stock.
 The action is dated 1894, and the stock carries an 1895 cartouche.
 Although chosen as the first US smokeless powder repeating rifle in 1892, it would be two years before Springfield Arsenal actually began production.
 How the Norwegian design came to be chosen over rifles such as the 1891 Mauser is beyond me.
-In its favor as a classic shooting toy, i t must be said the action is smooth and crisp - much more pleasant than any Mauser military rifle.
+In its favor as a classic shooting toy, it must be said the action is smooth and crisp - much more pleasant than any Mauser military rifle.
 Unlike the Danish and Norwegian Krags, the US model does not use the bolt handle as a secondary locking lug.
+With only one locking lug, loads are kept to very modest power levels.
+After all, how much power does it take to perforate an old stolen road sign at 150 yards?

 92/96 Krag Jorgensen